 Our Aim is to bring together people of all faiths and beliefs in Fife to advance public knowledge and mutual understanding of the teachings, traditions, and practices of these various faith communities.
 We aim to be inclusive of all beliefs.
 We would only exclude individuals or groups who expressed opinions that are not in harmony with the group's stated Aims and Objectives.

-- Promote mutual understanding, collaberation, and good relations between faith communities and the wider society
+- Promote mutual understanding, collaberation, and good relations between faith and belief communities and the wider society.

-- Offer opportunities for faith communities to share best practice on issues of common concern
+- Offer opportunities for faith and belief communities to share best practice on issues of common concern

-- Highlight and celebrate the positive contribution of faith groups.
+- Highlight and celebrate the positive contribution of faith and belief groups

 Membership is open to any person or body who accept the Aims and Objectives of FIG as expressed above.